A compact model of Escherichia coli core and biosynthetic metabolism: Results

-To increase the predictive ability of the model, we thus adjusted the turnover numbers by fitting them to experimental measurements through a custom heuristic (Methods, Supplementary Information \ref{kcat_adjustment_SI}).
-By \textit{simultaneously} fitting all available conditions, we ensured that our adjustment procedure is robust to condition-specific biases.
-Further, by introducing regularisation within our adjustment scheme, we penalised large deviations of parameters from the original dataset, increasing the robustness of the procedure to overfitting.
-Our adjusted parameter set shows a mean absolute deviation (computed for log\textsubscript{10}-transformed turnover values) from the original parameter set of \(\approx 0.22\) (Supplementary Figure \ref{original_vs_adjusted_kcats}) and results in significantly better agreement with experimental measurements across conditions (Figure \ref{proteome_predictions}A).
-Further, mean enzyme abundances across conditions are very well predicted with the adjusted parameter set (Figure \ref{proteome_predictions}B), implying that residuals between measurements and predictions are now to be attributed to variability in enzyme cost across conditions (which simple frameworks such as enzyme-constrained FBA cannot account for), rather than systematic over- or under-predictions.
-Thus, each adjusted turnover parameter can be thought of as a "typical" apparent \(k_{\rm cat}\) value, incorporating average saturation trends for an enzyme across growth conditions.
+To increase the predictive capacity of the model, we adjusted the turnover numbers by fitting them to experimental measurements through a custom heuristic (Methods, Supplementary information \ref{kcat_adjustment_SI}).
+By \textit{simultaneously} fitting all available conditions with a single set of parameters, we ensured that our adjustment procedure is robust to condition-specific biases.
+Furthermore, by introducing regularisation within our adjustment scheme, we penalised large deviations of parameters from the original data set, increasing the robustness of the procedure to overfitting.
+Our adjusted parameter set shows a mean absolute deviation (computed for log\textsubscript{10}-transformed turnover values) from the original parameter set of $\approx$ 0.22 (Supplementary Figure \ref{original_vs_adjusted_kcats}) and results in significantly better agreement with experimental measurements across conditions (Figure \ref{proteome_predictions}A).
+Further, mean enzyme abundances across conditions are very well predicted with the adjusted parameter set (Figure \ref{proteome_predictions}B), implying that residuals between measurements and predictions are now to be attributed to variability in enzyme saturation across conditions (which simple frameworks such as enzyme-constrained FBA, which use a constant enzyme cost per unit flux, cannot account for), rather than systematic over- or under-predictions.
+Thus, each adjusted turnover parameter can be thought of as a ``typical'' apparent \(k_{\rm cat}\) value, incorporating average saturation trends for an enzyme across growth conditions.
+To further confirm this aspect, we performed a leave-one-out cross-validation analysis (Methods), where each condition was in turn excluded from the model fitting dataset, but used to evaluate predictions.
+Results (Supplementary Figure \ref{leave_one_out_cross_validation}) show that the predictions of enzyme abundances in a given condition are considerably improved even when data from that condition is not used for fitting, confirming that our parameter fitting heuristics is capturing global trends and not condition-specific effects.
+Training the model on the full dataset, as we did to compute the final parameter set, further improves predictions, even if to a lesser extent.
+This can be explained by noting that, by design, our procedure cannot adjust the turnover parameters for enzymes associated with zero flux in the reference flux distribution used for fitting (Supplementary information \ref{kcat_adjustment_SI}).
+Hence, including all conditions in the training set allows for the turnover number of highly condition-specific enzymes (those associated to nonzero flux in only one of the reference flux distributions used by the procedure) to also be adjusted, further improving the overall prediction metrics.